caferkara/PHP-Email-Backup-System/README.md

 # System Installation

-1. First, upload all the code files to a server where PHP can run.
-2. Create a database, username, and password.
+1. First, create a database along with a username and password.
+After creating these, fill in the necessary fields in "config.php" with the information you have generated.
-3. Edit the information in the config.php file inside the config folder with your own database and IMAP email settings.
+2. In the files "fetch_emails.php" and "fetch_sent_emails.php", update the "hostname, username, password" sections at the top with your own email server information.
-4. Then, open your web browser and visit yourwebsite.com/email-backup/install/setup_database.php to create the necessary table structures in your database.
-After installation, you will be redirected to the homepage.
+3. Execute the link https://yourweblink.com/install.php to create the necessary table structures within the database.
+Once the table setup is complete, please delete or rename the install.php file for your security.

 # System Usage

 Once installation is complete, you'll be redirected to the homepage.
-To fetch emails from the Inbox and Sent folders on your server, click the "Refresh" button located in the top right corner to save them to your database.
-Note that the "Refresh" buttons for the Inbox and Sent folders are separate, so you'll need to click each button separately to download emails from both folders.
+To fetch emails from the Inbox and Sent folders on your server, click the "Sync Emails" button located in the top right corner to save them to your database.
+Note that the "Sync Emails" buttons for the Inbox and Sent folders are separate, so you'll need to click each button separately to download emails from both folders.

 If you have questions about this system, you can contact me via this link: https://bit.ly/4cmrJnK